Offset Lock with 440 GHz Range using Electro-Optic Modulation: Results

 We confirm a successful PLL by viewing the divided PLL reference signal and divided beat signal on a scope and observing coherence.
 Our beat note spectrum matches the expected shape found in previous studies \cite{OPLLFPGA, PLLDiodeLaser, OPLLDiode, OPLLF9GHzDiode, OPLLF9GHzECSL}, where we observe a sharp peak at $3.125$ MHz representing the locked beat signal.
 The two peaks on the side at $\pm$ 19 kHz away from the central peak are due to pickup from the power supplies.
 When the phase lock is opened, the central peak of the beat signal spectrum in \ref{fig: PLLresults}(a) becomes less sharp and the surrounding noise floor becomes flat.

 Finally, we record the power spectral density (PSD) of the phase noise shown in Fig. \ref{fig: PLLresults}(b), which demonstrates the loop filter's attenuation of the phase noise across the entire spectrum of measurement when the lock is closed.
 The narrow peak at 19 kHz in the "locked" curve corresponds to the pickup observed in the beat note spectrum.
 The broad peak around 24 kHz in the "locked" curve is a servo bump, indicating the measured loop bandwidth \cite{OPLLFPGA}.
+We calculate the phase error variance to be 0.017 rad$^2$ over a 100 kHz bandwidth.